Connect to Oracle Database or eBusiness Suite in a BizTalk Services Project

 To create a new LOB Relay:

 Required.
-Enter your Service Bus namespace because the LOB relay will be created in the Service Bus.
-The namespace name is available in the Azure Management Portal after you sign-in.
+Enter your Service Bus namespace.
+The namespace name is available in the Azure Management Portal.

 Required.
 Enter the desired name of the relay path.
 For example, if you use chose Fixed Windows credential option for Runtime Security, you can enter something like WindowsAuthRelay.